 - Add the cauliflower, reduce to a simmer and cook for 5-7 minutes until it starts to soften.1 large cauliflower

 - While the cauliflower is cooking, toss the sprouts in a splash of olive oil, salt and pepper.
 Place them face-down on a roasting tray along with the garlic cloves and cook for 10 minutes.
-You could roast the cauliflower leaves and core at the same time!300 g Brussels sprouts, 1 tbsp Olive oil, 3 cloves garlic
+You could roast the cauliflower leaves and core at the same time!300 g Brussels sprouts, 1 tablespoon Olive oil, 3 cloves garlic

 - Once the cauliflower is cooked, drain it but reserve the water it was cooked in – this will be used to water down the sauce, and cook the pasta in – to save water and washing up!